 Whether it’s your boyfriend, girlfriend, husband, wife, or a family member, you can make a difference to someone suffering from anxiety.
 Here’s how.

 1: Realise you actually can help someone with anxiety

 Lots of experts will tell you you can support people with anxiety but you cant change them.

 Well they obviously didn’t try very hard.

-You can be the different in someone’s life.
+You can be the difference in someone’s life.
 You can stop anxiety for someone else.

 For instance, you can spend time meditating with them.
 You can exercise with them or just go for walks with them.
 You can be a source of positive thoughts.
 There’s so much you can do!

 2: Loving someone with anxiety is about being supportive